Genuine multientropy, dihedral invariants and Lifshitz theory: Preliminaries and main results

 \subsection{Summary of main results}

-\textit{Genuine multi-entropy} --- We compute the multi-entropy for tripartite Lifshitz groundstates.
+\textit{Genuine multientropy} --- We compute the multientropy for tripartite Lifshitz groundstates.
 We consider adjacent and disconnected subsystems $A, B$, and different boundary conditions.
-In all cases investigated, we find that the genuine multi-entropy obeys the relation \bea\lb{GMgen_intro} G_n^{(3)}(A:B:C) = \frac{2-n}{2n}\Big(I_{1/2}(A:B)-2\E(A:B)\Big), \eea where $I_{1/2}$ is the $n=1/2$ Rényi mutual information, and $\E=\log||\rho_{AB}^{T_B}||$ is the logarithmic negativity \cite{Vidal:2002zz}.
-For $n=2$, the genuine multi-entropy vanishes.
+In all cases investigated, we find that the genuine multientropy obeys the relation \bea\lb{GMgen_intro} G_n^{(3)}(A:B:C) = \frac{2-n}{2n}\Big(I_{1/2}(A:B)-2\E(A:B)\Big), \eea where $I_{1/2}$ is the $n=1/2$ Rényi mutual information, and $\E=\log||\rho_{AB}^{T_B}||$ is the logarithmic negativity \cite{Vidal:2002zz}.
+For $n=2$, the genuine multientropy vanishes.
 This is in agreement with the vanishing of the generalized Markov gap $M_{2,2}$ for Lifshitz groundstates since $G_2^{(3)} = \frac12 M_{2,2}$, see \cite{Berthiere:2023bwn}.
 Note that for disjoint $A, B$, the reduced state is separable and hence the logarithmic negativity is zero \cite{Boudreault:2021pgj,Angel-Ramelli:2020wfo}.
-The genuine multi-entropy \eqref{GMgen} is nonnegative for $n\le2$ and nonpositive for $n>2$, and it is UV--finite.
+The genuine multientropy \eqref{GMgen} is nonnegative for $n\le2$ and nonpositive for $n>2$, and it is UV--finite.

-\textit{Dihedral invariant} --- For general tripartite pure states, we demonstrate that dihedral invariants \eqref{di} are directly related to Rényi reflected entropies, i.e.
+\textit{Dihedral invariant} --- For general tripartite pure states, we demonstrate that dihedral invariants \eqref{di} are exactly Rényi reflected entropies, i.e.

 In particular, we show that the dihedral permutations of replicas are equivalent to the reflected construction, or alternatively to the realignment of density matrices.
+For $n=2$, dihedral invariant and multientropy are then simply related as $S^{(3)}_2(A:B:C)=\frac12\D_4(A:B)+S_2(C)$.